Membership of Kosovo in international organizations: Future membership applications

 In 2012, according to the Mena Report Kosovo has applied to become a member of the Organisation of Islamic Cooperation (OIC), but the government of Kosovo neither confirm nor deny this news.
 Ekmeleddin İhsanoğlu, Secretary-General of the OIC invited Kosovo to become a full member of the OIC.

 In 2013, Enver Hoxhaj, Kosovo's Minister of Foreign Affairs, has stated that the country is considering making applications for membership in three United Nations specialized agencies in the first half of 2013, and that an application for membership of the Council of Europe in 2014 is being prepared.
 In 2014, Kosovo's Deputy Prime and Minister of Foreign Affairs, Hashim Thaçi, reiterated the state's desire to join in December 2014.
-Kosovo's Foreign Minister Hoxhaj has said that Kosovo's goal is to be a full UN member state by 2020 and NATO member state by 2022.
+Kosovo's Foreign Minister Hoxhaj has said that Kosovo's goal was to be a full UN member state by 2020 and NATO member state by 2022.

 In 2015, Kosovo's Ministry of Trade and Industry is also preparing a membership application for the World Trade Organization.
 Joining NATO's Partnership for Peace is a priority of the government.

-In 2016, Albanian Minister of Foreign Affairs, Ditmir Bushati, said that Kosovo will be member of the Organization for Security and Co-operation in Europe (OSCE) and Adriatic Charter.
+In 2016, Albanian Minister of Foreign Affairs, Ditmir Bushati, said that Kosovo will be member of the Organization for Security and Co-operation in Europe (OSCE).

-The Assembly of Kosovo has been an observer member of the Parliamentary Assembly of the Council of Europe since January 2016.
-In February 2017, Kosovo's President, Hashim Thaçi, said that Kosovo will apply for membership in the Council of Europe and UNESCO in 2017.
-Kosovo formally applied for membership of the Council of Europe in May 2022.